Number of Jobs

-|Best Creative Jobs||#3|
+|Best Creative Jobs||#2|

-|The 100 Best Jobs||#76|
+|The 100 Best Jobs||#91|

 "Once you establish a brand or identity for yourself and you start to develop your own voice/style, you start to feel more confident about selling your skill to a potential employer.
-Show that off online with a strong portfolio, resume, and a developed LinkedIn profile clearly highlighting your experiences and strengths."
-Gogel also recommends researching potential companies and knowing the competition by following those brands on Twitter and Instagram, helping others build their networks, taking on projects through connections, and being surrounded with other like-minded professionals either through events or by joining an organization.
-"Staying fresh and inspired is key," says Gogel.
-"There are continuing education classes, seminars, and online tutorials that can keep you up-to-date on new programs and media."
+Show that off online with a strong portfolio, résumé and a developed LinkedIn profile clearly highlighting your experiences and strengths."
+Gogel also recommends researching potential companies and knowing the competition by following those brands on Twitter and Instagram, helping others build their networks, taking on projects through connections and meeting like-minded professionals through events or by joining an organization.
+"Staying fresh and inspired is key," Gogel says.
+"There are continuing education classes, seminars and online tutorials that can keep you up to date on new programs and media."
 Finally, she stresses that summer internships in college can help you figure out what path you want to take – it's all about trial and error, she says.

 Last updated by Kimberly Castro.